Life Happens in Small Groups

 Current Small Groups

-Our Spring Small Group semester begins Sunday, February 2nd and runs through Saturday, May 3rd!
+Our Winter/Spring Small Group semester begins Sunday, February 1st, 2026, and runs through Saturday, May 2nd, 2026!
+You can read more or join a group below!

 A group for everyone